yachty66/EconomicAgents/README.md

 # EconomicAgents

-This is an implementation and Python package for the paper [`Large Language Models as Simulated Economic Agents: What Can We Learn from Homo Silicus?`](https://arxiv.org/abs/2301.07543).
+This is an implementation and Python package for the paper [Large Language Models as Simulated Economic Agents: What Can We Learn from Homo Silicus?](https://arxiv.org/abs/2301.07543).
 This Python package enables you to run all four simulations from the paper.

 If you like this work, consider joining our [![Discord](https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/Qy69gzmpt4).